 Continuation Patterns

 Falling Three Methods is a five-candle bearish pattern that signifies a continuation of an existing downtrend.
-The first candle is long and red, followed by three short green candles with bodies inside the range of the first candle.
-The last candle is also red and long and it closes below the close of the first candle.
-This decisive fifth strongly bearish candle hints that bulls could not reverse the prior downtrend and that bears have regained control of the market.
+The first candle is long and red, followed by three short green candles with bodies inside the range.
+It will look like a shallow pullback in the context of a downtrend.

 Applying Candlestick Patterns Effectively